OpenACalendar/OpenACalendar-Documentation/en/serveradministrators/core/upgrading.md

 found in "cache/templates.cli" and "cache/templates.web".
 (It doesn't hurt to do this on debug servers so if in doubt, just do it.)

+## Assets Version and Browser Caching

+There are Apache config files includud in the software that turn on browser caching for assets, such as images, CSS and JS.
+This should help speed up subsequent page loads for users.

+However when you update, you must make sure users get the latest version of all assets.
+Do this using the config variable.

+    $CONFIG->assetsVersion = 1

+This is appended to the end of all requests.
+Set this to 1 on a new install and increase the value by 1 every time you upgrade.

 ## Minimising downtime when upgrading - Database upgrades

 Following the upgrade procedure above means that there is a small period of time during which